Why you should avoid force unwrapping in Swift

 }

-This shouldn’t throw errors.
+This shouldn’t crash when we run it.
 After all, we know what we're doing!
 We always set the episodeName right after we instantiate our class.
 What could go wrong, right?
 Well... besides the fact that we probably should have created an initializer that takes the episodeName, a lot can go wrong.

 So, our project has been ongoing for a few weeks and we're changing the API.
 Before, we were guaranteed that the API would always return properly formatted JSON but we've decided that things like the name for an episode isn't guaranteed anymore.
 In other words, the name can be nil.

 We test our app, everything still works when we're navigation to our show page so we're happy.
 But then.. crash reports come in.
-Users are livid and to add insult to injury, your manager is suddenly next to your desk.
+Users are livid and to add insult to injury, your manager is suddenly at your desk "What's going on" they ask.
 The app is crashing.
 Hard.

 What's going on!?
 Everything was fine before!
 So we start searching and debugging.
-And once we manage to reproduce the error we see what's going on:
+And once we manage to reproduce the crash we see what's going on:

 Unexpectedly found nil while unwrapping an optional value